3n/ValidateSimple/README.md

   * inputInvalid - When an input becomes invalid.
 Arguments: input element, errors array and this.
   * inputTouched - When an input is first edited.
 Arguments: input element and this.
   * touched - When form has been edited.
+  * fieldsetValid - When a fieldset is valid and validateFieldsets option is true.
+  * fieldsetInvalid - When a fieldset is invalid and validateFieldsets option is true.
   * valid - When form is valid.
   * invalid - When form is invalid.
   * inputChecked - Fires after validation, whether pass or fail.
 Arguments: input element and this.